 When the manufacturing process is fragmented across a number of distinct sites under contract manufacture arrangements, there are more parties – and records – involved.
 In such cases, it can be impractical for the person performing the release to review every related record from every step in the process.
 For this reason, they may wish to consider declarations of compliance from some or all manufacturers before them in the chain.

 2. GMP agreements in contract manufacture

-It is essential to have a GMP agreement is in place between parties involved in the contract manufacturer of veterinary chemical products.
+It is essential to have a Good Manufacturing Practice (GMP) agreement in place between parties involved in the contract manufacturer of veterinary chemical products.